St James' Park: Mike Ashley era

 The 2007 redevelopment plans announced under the previous regime were put on hold following the takeover of the club and its plc holding company by owner Mike Ashley.
 One of the first noticeable changes in the stadium in the new era was the removal of advertising mounted underneath the roofs (facing the crowd) for Shepherd Offshore and Cameron Hall Developments, companies associated with the previous regime.
 A large advertising sign for Sports Direct appeared on the lip of the roof of the Gallowgate, visible from the pitch.

 A full review of the club performed by the new management team concluded that stadium expansion was not a priority.
 For the start of the 2008–09 season, the away section was moved from the corner of the Leazes stand/Milburn stand to the other end of the Leazes stand, where it abuts the East stand, at the same upper level.
 The area of seats designated as the family enclosure were expanded, and certain corporate areas saw increased pricing.

 The first home game of the 2008–09 season, at 3 pm on a Saturday, saw the lowest-ever Premier League attendance at the expanded ground, of 47,711, resulting in cash turnstiles.
 It was speculated at the time that this was due to the Great Recession; however, with the shock departure of Kevin Keegan before the next home game, future changes in attendances would be hard to attribute to this alone.
 The first game after Keegan's resignation, a league fixture against Hull on 13 September 2008, registered a crowd of 50,242 amid protests against Ashley and Dennis Wise.
 This was followed by an attendance of 44,935 on 27 September in a league fixture against Blackburn Rovers, which followed a record low attendance of 20,577 on Wednesday, 24 September in a League Cup fixture, the lowest ever attendance for a competitive first-team match since the 1993 promotion to the top flight, and a drop of over 4,000 from previous lows.

-Although Newcastle's crowds inevitably fell in 2009–10 as a result of their relegation and the fact that Britain was still in recession, the Magpies still attracted a modern-day record average attendance for a club at this level with their attendance for the season averaging at 43,383.
+Although Newcastle's crowds inevitably fell in 2009–10 as a result of their relegation, and the fact that Britain was still in recession, the Magpies still attracted a modern-day record average attendance for a club at this level with their attendance for the season averaging at 43,383.
 They also became the first championship club to attract a league attendance of more than 50,000 at this level in the modern era, and ended the season promoted as champions of the Football League Championship.

 In October 2014, a scoreboard was installed in the far corner of the Sir John Hall Stand.
 The scoreboard was used for the first time on 18 October during a Premier League tie against Leicester City.
-However the game was delayed one hour, due to damage caused by strong wind to the paneling surrounding the scoreboard.
+However, the game was delayed by one hour, due to damage caused by strong wind to the paneling surrounding the scoreboard.
 Newcastle United later stated on their website: "Supporter safety was of paramount importance."